 Mentorship is one of the tried and tested keys to success in all spheres of life.
 Some of the wealthiest people on earth like Jeff Bezos, Elon Musk, Bill Gates, Jack Ma and Warren Buffet attribute their success to having a mentor.
-Mentorship success involves sharing personal experience from both wins and challenges with a mentee in a way that they will learn, apply, and avoid the pitfalls that would interfere with their success journey.
+Mentorship success involves sharing personal experiences from both wins and challenges with a mentee in a way that they will learn, apply, and avoid the pitfalls that would interfere with their success journey.
 Mentors act as springboards and guides in life’s everyday processes.

 As part of different structured mentorship programmes and mentoring within my private circles of youth, what stands out is the need to hold their hands.
 To walk with the youth and expose them to the realities of life as well as what is needed in acquiring skills necessary to earn a living.
-Most youth are leaving their parent’s nests which had them used to being protected, cared for and fended for - safety nets that ensured they are cushioned against life’s hardships and even decisions, to face real life on their own.
+Most youths are leaving their parent’s nests which had them used to being protected, cared for and fended for - safety nets that ensured they are cushioned against life’s hardships and even decisions, to face real life on their own.

 The reality that comes with finishing school and having to step out of this safety net tends to be harsh, and young people are often unprepared for these challenges.
 A constant hand to hold from an adult whose age cuts between their parents’ age and their own age is necessary as it builds a relationship of trust, believability and companionship that beats the bias of family relations which sometimes gives a sense of judgement.
 Eliminating factors that would make this young adult feel judged or supervised assures success in mentorship as it builds a relationship of trust, relatable role modelling and authenticity.

 The struggles young people deal with stem from:

 1. Fear of judgement